Dashboards, tiles and insights¶

 Activity & comments feed of any DSS object

 Activity summary reports of a DSS project

 Each insight lives independently from dashboards and can be attached on multiple dashboards.
 By default, DSS always creates new insights when adding something to the dashboard, but you can also choose to reattach an existing insight.

 Most insights reference DSS objects:

-Security is carried by the referenced objects, through the Dashboard authorizations mechanism.
-In other words, if a dataset is dashboard-authorized, then the dashboard-only users of the project will be able to create dataset table, charts and comments insights based on this dataset.
+Security is owned by the referenced objects, through the Authorized objects mechanism.
+In other words, if a dataset added as an authorized object with the READ mode, it is considered as ‘dashboard-authorized’, and the dashboard-only users of the project will be able to create dataset tables, charts and comment insights based on this dataset.

 Insights live independently from their referenced objects.
 In most cases, modifying anything on the insight will either be impossible, or will not reflect in the original object.

 When you are on the dashboard, you can go to a full-size view of the insight by clicking on the Go button

 A filter tile can be used to filter all chart and dataset insights on a slide.
 To learn more about filters tile, see Filters.